ForgedApps/backstage-catalog-webhook-plugin/README.md

 - Uses ETags to efficiently track changes and minimize data transfer
 - Supports a secret key for webhook payload validation
 - Configurable update interval and entity request/send size
+- Ability to filter entities before Backstage catalog is queried
 - Cache reset functionality to force a full resync of all entities

 ## Installation

 To install this plugin in your Backstage instance, follow these steps: